 H-85.
 The History of the Book in China - Advance Reading List

-Since there are few complete, self-contained histories for the subjects comprised by this course, I have given page ranges for specific sections of most of the titles on the required reading list.
+Since there are few complete, self-contained histories for the subjects comprised by this course, I have given page ranges for specific sections of most of the titles on the reading lists.
 In most cases, however, there will be added benefit to be had from reading the entire work.
-Some readings will be made available to admitted students via Dropbox.
-Problems and questions raised by the readings will be addressed in the course.
+Required and recommended readings will be made available to admitted students as PDFs via Dropbox.
+Problems and questions raised by the readings will be addressed in the class.
 If any works on this list are difficult to obtain or gain access to, please contact RBS.

 Brokaw, Cynthia.
 “On the History of the Book in China.”
 In Printing and Book Culture in Late Imperial China, edited by Cynthia Brokaw and Kai-Wing Chow, 3–54.
 Berkeley: University of California Press, 2005.

 Edgren, Sören, ed.
 Chinese Rare Books in American Collections.
 New York: China Institute, 1984.
 Read pp. 10–15 (Introduction); pp. 16–25 (“Technical Aspects of Chinese Printing” by Tsuen-Hsuin Tsien); pp. 26–30 (“Chinese Type Design and Calligraphy” by Wan-Go Weng); pp. 31–43 (“Book Illustration in Late Ming and Early Qing China” by Wang Fang-yu).

 Xiao, Dongfa, ed.
 From Oracle Bones to E-Publications.
 Beijing: Foreign Languages Press, 2009.
 Read pp. 15–97.

 Dai, Lianbin.
 “China’s Bibliographic Tradition and the History of the Book.”
 Book History 17 (2014): 1–50.